hdg204/DoctorsAsDataScientists/README.md

 Use filter to remove anyone with an NA for HbA1c.
 HINT: is.na() is a command for checking if something is NA.

 What percentage of people with a BMI over 25 also have an HbA1c over 48?
 Is this percentage different when you look at the different smoking statuses?

+### Extension - Linear Regression

+If you've made it to the end, congratulations.
+The R command lm can perform linear regression analysis.

+What does the output of ```lm(bmi~age,data=testdata)``` tell you?
+Wrapping summary() around that gives you even more information.

+Explore the data in whichever way you feel is interesting.
+Let me know if you find anything.